maratai/craftery/fiber_arts/fiber_tools.md

 ## Pin and Tapestry Looms
 - [Hello Loom](https://helloloom.com/), the tiniest pocket-size one, as a delightful tapestry loom "fidget" I can keep in my bag.
 That said, at this point you can also DIY something with cardboard (I have done that too).
 - I'd love to try one of the smaller [Mirrix](https://mirrixlooms.com/) tapestry looms at some point!
+I have an "open box" 5" Chloe on order.

 ## Table Looms
 - Clover Sakiori (two "harnesses").
 Available in the US via [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) but you may also be able to find it from Japan via eBay or similar.
 The built-in warping board with rearrangeable pegs is ridiculously clever.